-There are few bibliometric studies measuring the scientific research contribution on "dengue" in the published literature available in major indexing databases; Web of Science (WoS), Science Citation Index (SCI), and Scopus.
+There are few bibliometric studies measuring the scientific research contribution on "dengue" in the published literature available in major indexing databases; Web of Science (WoS), Science Citation Index (SCI), and Sciences.
 These studies have been conducted during the time period from 2014 to 2015.
 Further, it was noticed that no sufficient studies have been retrieved through PubMed database as the source of data.

-Kavitha and Kavitha(2014) analyzed literature on "dengue fever" available in the database "PubMed" covering the period of ten years from 2003 to 2012, and revealed that single-author research work was much less within the literature on dengue fever during this period.
+Kavitha and Kavitha (2014) analyzed literature on "dengue fever" available in the database "PubMed" covering the period of ten years from 2003 to 2012, and revealed that single-author research work was much less within the literature on dengue fever during this period.
 Further, they reported that the highest number of publications, 2807 (41.03%) were from USA, thus becomes the top country with respect to dengue research output.
 Ho, Siu and Chuang (2016) carried out a bibliometric analysis of dengue research from 1991-2014.
 The data was collected through the Science Citation Index for this study.
 The authors aimed to assess the relationship between the burden of dengue and scientific publications and found that most papers were classified under the topics of tropical medicine, virology, infectious diseases, parasitology or immunology.
 Further, they revealed that the regional specificity of dengue may also influence the bibliometric profile of dengue research.
+In order to measure India's contribution to the research output on dengue fever, Bhardwaj (2014) carried out a bibliometric study using the Scopus database covering data from 1973 to 2012.
+It was revealed that India has the most prominent records in the world on dengue articles and citations to them.